Great leaders finish the year on a high note with a strong last quarter

 1. I believe we are in the middle of a global leadership crisis.
 We lack the leaders to deal with many of the world’s major challenges today.
 That needs to change.

-2. Many companies and organizations lack the time and resources to invest in leadership training.
-This challenge is particularly vexing for small companies.
+2. Many companies and organizations lack the time and resources to invest in leadership training, a particularly vexing challenge for small companies.

-3. I noticed that several of my peers lacked a fundamental understanding of leadership and regularly made basic mistakes.
+3. Several peers lacked a fundamental understanding of leadership and regularly made basic mistakes.
 No one ever explained the basic principles of leadership that I learned in the military early in my career.

 I was privileged to start my career serving my country as a US Army Officer in the 82nd Airborne Division.
 While there, I learned a lot from world-class leaders.
-I create a lot of the content for All The Way Leadership! that comes from my military experience.
+Much of the content I create for All The Way Leadership! is from my military experience.

 ATW! will make you a better leader